 - A diagnosis usually stays on your medical records even if it changes later.
 So doctors may wait to diagnose you until they are certain.

 - Some people can recover from one or two episodes of mental illness.
 A doctor may want to see if this happens first.

 - There are no scans or blood tests to help doctors diagnose mental illness.
 Doctors are trained to make decisions based on your history and current symptoms.
 It is not always a certain science so different doctors may give you a different diagnosis.

 - Even if a doctor is sure about your diagnosis, you or a carer, friend or relative may find it difficult to accept.

 Uncertainty about treatment

-You may feel that your treatment plan is not right.
-If you feel that a particular therapy or medication would help you but your doctor does not agree, you could ask for a second opinion.
+You may feel that your treatment plan is not right and that a particular therapy or medication would help you.
+If your doctor does not agree you could ask for a second opinion.

 Although psychiatrists are specially trained in mental health, they may not be an expert in a particular condition.
 You may want to get a second opinion from a psychiatrist who is an expert in treating your mental illness.
 Your local NHS is only likely to agree to this if you have already tried the usual treatments they offer.

 It is important that your doctor reviews your medication regularly.
 They should check that it is helping with your mental health and whether you are getting any side effects.
 Medications can work differently with different people.